cau-placc/haskell-src-transformation/README.md

 * `src` contains the source code of the project

   * `src/test` contains modules that have been translated to test certain features
-  * `src/Examples` contains two modules which can be used for local debugging with the `Application.hs` module containing a `test`-function to work with these local modules.

-* `Examples` contains some examples that have been transformed by hand using Wadler's algorithm.
+* `example` contains some examples that have been transformed by hand using Wadler's algorithm.

   Additionally, it contains some special examples that were used to test the [haskell-to-coq-compiler](https://git.informatik.uni-kiel.de/stu203400/haskell-to-coq-compiler)